-Right: 18th-century literature; in the course "19th-Century Myths"
+Right: 18th-century literature; in the course Survey of 19th-Century British Literature

 Classes and courses

 Use lowercase when you refer to classes and courses, unless you are using the specific name of a course or the course uses a proper name or numeral.
 (A course is semester-long; a class is an individual meeting of a course.)